-- Policy 2.12.1 Work with National, State, and local conservation organizations to develop a program whereby environmentally sensitive lands and prime agricultural parcels can be purchased or otherwise incentivized to remain in their natural state and where appropriate provide for public use. - Policy 2.12.2 Develop Conservation Subdivision Development criteria that incentivize this option for large parcels zoned for agricultural or low density residential. - Policy 2.12.3 Update stormwater management regulations and provide a manual of best management practices at community-wide, development, and lot scale. - Policy 2.12.4 Develop a coordinated conservation, recreation, and non-motorized transportation plan for the Wolftever Creek corridor.
+- Policy 2.12.1 Hamilton County to work with National, State, and local conservation organizations to develop a program whereby environmentally sensitive lands and prime agricultural parcels can be purchased or otherwise incentivized to remain in their natural state and where appropriate provide for public use. - Policy 2.12.2 Develop Conservation Subdivision Development criteria that incentivize this option for large parcels zoned for agricultural or low density residential. - Policy 2.12.3 Hamilton County to develop a coordinated conservation, recreation, and non-motorized transportation plan for the Wolftever Creek corridor.
 This corridor can provide buffer from higher density developments, public access to nature, recreation and wellness opportunities, enhanced water quality, and resiliency from storm impacts.
 Consider a similar strategy for the Chestnut Creek corridor.